jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 64
 65
 3
- 2024 Upstream Security Ltd. All Rights Reserved Chapter 4: The regulatory reality
+© 2024 Upstream Security Ltd. All Rights Reserved Chapter 4: The regulatory reality
 Generative AI is reshaping the Automotive and Smart Mobility ecosystem, but regulations are still evolving
 Cybersecurity regulations make headway worldwide
 The expansion of UNECE WP
-.29 R155 and ISOSAE 21434
+.29 R155 and ISO/SAE 21434
 The EU Cyber Resilience Act promotes extended cybersecurity resilience ISO 15118 secures vehicle\-to\-grid communications
 The SEC echoes the increasing focus on cybersecurity incidents NHTSA updates cybersecurity best practices
 EV charging infrastructure cybersecurity regulations continue to expand and deepen Vehicle data and privacy regulations are inevitable Chapter 5: Threats from the deep and dark web
 What is the deep and dark web?
 Gray hats blurring the line between black hats and white hats